 Although this area is very business-centric, there are a few historic spots that should not be overlooked.
 Built in 1892, the Brown Palace serves high tea in its quaint atrium, and across the street sits the Gothic spires of Trinity United Methodist Church.
 The Delectable Egg or Sam’s No. 3 are breakfast favorites; while Panzano, Guard & Grace, and Menya Noodle Bar are great for a work lunch or happy hour.
 You’ve probably seen The Big Blue Bear at the Denver Center for the Performing Arts, which has become a famous landmark.

 Things to Know

 Because this is a business district, weekends in the CBD are quiet.
 Restaurants that are packed during weekdays are closed, and roads are shut down for parades and 5Ks on their way to the Civic Center.
 Unsurprisingly, parking is limited here (although less expensive than LoDo), you'll have to head over to West Colfax to find free street parking with ease.
-Downtown Denver apartments are almost exclusively high-rises, with the exception of a few historic buildings that have been converted into lofts.
+Downtown Denver housing is almost exclusively high-rises, with the exception of a few historic buildings that have been converted into lofts.
 From here you can catch some sun at a rooftop pool, get great views of the sunset, and watch the fireworks at the Rockies Stadium on the 4th of July.
 If you're looking for bustling city life without the price tag, check out the Denver Tech Center neighborhood.